CrazyPokemonDev/JarvisButlerBot/README.md

 A modular telegram bot and group butler that aims to understand your text messages.

 ## Setup
-Download a release (TODO) or build the source yourself, execute the JarvisButlerBot.exe and enter your Telegram Bot Token.
+Download a [release](https://github.com/CrazyPokemonDev/JarvisButlerBot/releases) or build the source yourself, execute the JarvisButlerBot.exe and enter your Telegram Bot Token.

 To install a module, copy the modules output dll file into the ```%APPDATA%\Crazypokemondev\JarvisButlerBot\modules``` folder and put all its dependency dll files into the ```%APPDATA%\Crazypokemondev\JarvisButlerBot\lib``` folder.